AstroPathJHU/AstroPathPipeline/astropath/scans/docs/Definitions.md

 - ```ScanNN[string]```: The scan folder from the vectra mircoscopes.
 The scan folder is usually labeled ScanNN, where the NN stands for the scan try.
 This number is the scan that was successful and can be 1 or 2 digits.
 Further description can be found [here](scanning/BatchIDs.md).

 ## 4.3.2.
 Path Definitions
 The file pathes have been standarized and are described below.
-Additional examples and directions for intialization of these paths can be found in [4.4](). **A full file tree layout can be found in**.
+Additional examples and directions for intialization of these paths can be found in [4.5.2.](AstroPathProcessingDirectoryandInitializingProjects.md#452-initializing-projects).
+A full file tree layout can be found in [4.6.2.](DirectoryOrganization.md#462-slideid-subfolders)
 - ```<Mpath>```: The main path for all the astropath processing *.csv* configuration files.
   - The current location of this path is *\\\\bki04\astropath_processing*.
   - A description of each file is located below in [4.5.1.](AstroPathProcessingDirectoryandInitializingProjects.md\#451-astropath-processing-directory)